Joseph Calleja: Recordings

-Calleja's first solo recital disc, Tenor Arias, was released in 2004.
+Calleja's first solo recital disc, 'Tenor Arias', was released in 2004.
 He followed that up in 2005 with The Golden Voice.
 In 2011, his third solo album Joseph Calleja – The Maltese Tenor reached second overall position on the German charts and debuted at number one in the US Billboard Classical Traditional chart.
-His 2011 DVD of La traviata from the Royal Opera House and costarring Renée Fleming was nominated for a Grammy award.
+His 2011 DVD of La traviata from the Royal Opera House and co-starring Renée Fleming was nominated for a Grammy award.
 His 2020 album The Magic of Mantovani.
 The Original Recordings With Joseph Calleja topped Amazon's UK's Opera Charts.

 Philanthropy

-The Drake Calleja Trust came into existence on the 1st September 2015.
-Established by publisher and philanthropist James JP Drake, the patron of this trust is Joseph Calleja.
-It has completed six application calls until 2021 and awarded seventy scholarships for studies in the United Kingdom to exceptionally talented music students of classical music on undergraduate, postgraduate, and research levels.
+The Drake Calleja Trust came into existence on 1 September 2015.
+Established by publisher and philanthropist James Drake, the patron of this trust is Joseph Calleja.
+It has awarded seventy scholarships for studies in the United Kingdom to exceptionally talented music students of classical music on undergraduate, postgraduate, and research levels.
 Through these grants, students have purchased new instruments, participated in competitions, masterclasses and training, attended auditions in the UK and other countries, made recordings, and furthered their studies.

-On 25 October 2013, Calleja together with Bank of Valletta launched the BOV Joseph Calleja Foundation.
+On 25 October 2013, Calleja together with Bank of Valletta, launched the BOV Joseph Calleja Foundation.
 The aim of the foundation is to help vulnerable individuals and social groups in the Maltese community.
 Specifically, its attention is directed towards helping underprivileged children with unique artistic or musical talents.